PrestaShop/docs/src/content/1.7/development/components/grid/_index.md

 name `Products` and 3 data columns.

 {{% notice note %}}
 It is _recommended_ to keep your name translatable.
-To make that easy `AbstractGridDefinitionFactory` provides access to translator via `trans()` method.
+To make that easy, `AbstractGridDefinitionFactory` provides access to the translator via the `trans()` method.
 {{% /notice %}}

-And finally register your Grid definition factory as a service.
+Finally, register your Grid definition factory as a service.

 ```yaml
 prestashop.core.grid.definition.factory.product_grid_definition_factory: